Can it be walked on?

 Is it good for bees and butterflies?

-A pollinator study was carried out last year (2013).
+A pollinator study was carried out in 2013.
 Comparisons of visits made by pollinators (hoverflies, bees and butterflies) to an ornamental grass-free lawn, to traditional turf and a commercially available ‘flower lawn’ (a mix of grasses and wildflowers), showed grass-free lawns were visited by four times as many pollinator species than turf and almost twice as many as flower lawns.

 The frequency of visits was also greatest on grass-free lawns, with over one hundred visits for every twelve recorded on flower lawns and one on turf.